dailystudio/tensorflow-lite-examples-android/tensorflow-litex/README.md

 # TensorFlow LiteX
 [![License](https://poser.pugx.org/dreamfactory/dreamfactory/license.svg)](http://www.apache.org/licenses/LICENSE-2.0) [![API](https://img.shields.io/badge/API-19%2B-brightgreen.svg?style=flat)](https://android-arsenal.com/api?level=21) [![Maven Central](https://maven-badges.herokuapp.com/maven-central/cn.dailystudio/tensorflow-litex/badge.svg)](https://maven-badges.herokuapp.com/maven-central/cn.dailystudio/tensorflow-litex)

-TensorFlow Lite eXtremes, as *TensorFlow LiteX* below, is a lightweight library which encapsulates commonly used routines and provides you a set of shortcuts when you do machine learning task on Android platform.
+TensorFlow Lite eXtremes, as *TensorFlow LiteX*, is a lightweight library which encapsulates commonly used routines and provides you with a set of shortcuts when you do machine learning tasks on Android platform.

 It is a pretty slim layer above the TensorFlow Lite Support library.
 Without any latency increment, it removes repetitive codes which you usually use to open models, prepare data, and display results, especially for those cases that require image input from an on-device Camera.